Gulfstream Aerospace

 Dual-user mental models

 The application serves two fundamentally different users simultaneously: crew members who need operational efficiency and full system access, and passengers who need effortless, curated control over their personal comfort.
-These users have opposing mental models — crew think in systems, passengers think in outcomes.
-A single interface had to serve both without confusing either.

 02